another2020githubuser/thepyphone/README.md

 $ cd ~/pyphone  <br />
 ./pi_run_pyphone.sh <br />
 ## Demos of the PyPhone
+Notes <br />
-I am a color blind engineer with minimal gui/video skills.
-Please be kind :) <br />
+* I am a color blind engineer with minimal gui/video skills.
+Please be kind :)
-NOTE:  no audio (yet) on any of these videos.
+* No audio (yet) on any of these videos.
+* All these demos use live phone numbers, so I blanked out the phone number so I don't dox myself
 | Task | Link |
 | --- | --- |
 | Installation | www.youtube.com |